prijatelj/docstr/README.md

 ### License

-The docstr project is licensed under the MIT license by its author Derek S. Prijatelj.
-The license is provided in LICENSE.txt
+The docstr project is licensed under the MIT license, which is provided in LICENSE.txt